 Thach v.
 Farmland Foods, Inc., 2021 WL 5990059 (Kan.
 Ct.
 App.
 Dec.
-17, 2021) (unpublished decision) (Respondent has filed a Petition for Review to the Kansas Supreme Court).
+17, 2021) (unpublished decision)

-- Q. What is the standard an employer must demonstrate to determine if an employee is terminated "for cause" to disallow wage loss in a work disability claim before an Administrative Law Judge or the Kansas Workers Compensation Board? - A. An Administrative Law Judge and the Kansas Workers Compensation Board shall evaluate whether the termination was reasonable, given all the circumstances.
+Q. What is the standard an employer must demonstrate to determine if an employee is terminated "for cause" to disallow wage loss in a work disability claim before an Administrative Law Judge or the Kansas Workers Compensation Board?

+A. An Administrative Law Judge and the Kansas Workers Compensation Board shall evaluate whether the termination was reasonable, given all the circumstances.
 The Court shall consider whether the claimant made a good faith effort to maintain his or her employment and the employer exercised good faith.
 The primary focus should be to determine whether the employer's reason for termination is actually a subterfuge to avoid work disability payments.